Monday, October 2, 2023

 LVL Beam

-They are assembled by clicking thin wood camouflages, typically from softwoods like pine, spruce, or fir, with sealants subjecting them to lofty heat and pressure.
+✔ LVL beams (Laminated Veneer Lumber) are beams generated by engineered wood.
+They are assembled by bonding thin wood veneers, typically softwoods like pine, spruce, or fir, with sealants subjecting them to lofty heat and pressure.

-2. Technical Detail and Application of LVL Beam:
+2. Technical Detail and Application of LVL Beam

 LVL Beam